Buzaabah/FRS159/_modules/week-04.md

 title: Week 4 - Experience with corpus and corpus annotation
 ---

-In this module, we will discuss existing African language datasets, we will practice named Entity recognition data annotation using an existing tool.
+In this module, we will discuss existing African language datasets, we will practice named Entity recognition data annotation for African languages using an existing tool.

 <!-- <details>
   <summary class="session-summary">